Capture of USS Chesapeake: Gunnery duel

-Captain Lawrence realised that his ship's speed would take it past Shannon and ordered a 'pilot's luff'.
-This was a small and brief turn to windward which would make the sails shiver and reduce the ship's speed.
-Just after Chesapeake began this limited turn away from Shannon, she had her means of manoeuvring entirely disabled as a second round of accurate British fire caused more losses, most critically to the men and officers manning Chesapeakes quarterdeck.
-Here the helmsmen were killed by a 9-pounder gun that Broke had ordered installed on the quarterdeck for that very purpose, and the same gun shortly afterwards shot away the wheel itself.
-Surviving American gun crews did land hits on Shannon in their second round of fire, especially American carronade fire which swept Shannons forecastle, killing three men, wounding others and disabling Shannons forward 9-pounder gun while one round shot demolished Shannons ship's bell.
+Captain Lawrence realised that his ship's speed would take it past Shannon and ordered a "pilot's luff", a small turn to windward intended to make the sails shiver and reduce the ship's speed.
+Just after Chesapeake began this turn away from Shannon, she had her means of manoeuvring disabled by a second round of accurate British fire.
+The men and officers on Chesapeakes quarterdeck suffered heavily.
+The helmsmen were killed by a 9-pounder gun that Broke had ordered installed on the quarterdeck for that purpose, and the same gun shortly afterwards shot away the wheel itself.
+Surviving American gun crews landed hits on Shannon in their second round of fire, especially carronade fire which swept Shannons forecastle, killing three men, wounding others and disabling Shannons forward 9-pounder gun.
+One round shot demolished Shannons ship's bell.

-At almost the same time as Chesapeake lost control of her helm, her fore-topsail halyard was shot away, her fore-topsail yard then dropped, and she 'luffed up'.
-Losing her forward momentum, she yawed further into the wind until she was 'in irons', her sails were pressed back against her masts and she then made sternway (went backwards).
-Her port stern quarter (rear left corner) made contact with Shannons starboard side, level with the fifth gunport from the bow, and Chesapeake was caught by the projecting fluke of one of Shannons anchors, which had been stowed on the gangway.
-Chesapeakes spanker boom then swung over the deck of the British ship.
-Mr Stevens, Shannons boatswain, lashed the boom inboard to keep the two ships together, and lost an arm as he did so.
+At almost the same time as Chesapeake lost control of her helm, her fore-topsail halyard was shot away, her fore-topsail yard dropped, and she "luffed up".
+Losing her forward momentum, she yawed further into the wind until she was "in irons", with her sails pressed back against her masts.
+She then made sternway.
+Her port stern quarter made contact with Shannons starboard side and was caught by the projecting fluke of one of Shannons anchors, which had been stowed on the gangway.
+Chesapeakes spanker boom swung over the deck of the British ship.
+Mr Stevens, Shannons boatswain, lashed the boom inboard to keep the two ships together, losing an arm as he did so.